P-Worthington/bwc-portfolio-project/README.md

 ### Code
 The GitHub template provided by Code Institute including a number of plugins was used as a template for this project.
 The template was referenced through GitHub and is clearly shown within GitHub.

+The navigation bar code used to open and close the navigation links using a form was taken from the Code Institute 'Love Running' project and adapated for use within the BWC wesbite.